-If a placement is available, the student and family are notified, then interviewed by the appropriate Program Director.
-The student will shadow in one of our classrooms, and be assessed by our Learning Specialist.
-If a placement is offered, parents are notified of acceptance via email.
+If a placement is available, the parents are notified and interviewed by the Program Director.
+The student will shadow in one of our classrooms and be assessed by our Learning Specialist.

 RPMS strongly believes in the practice of encouraging families to make a long term commitment to a full Montessori education.
 The following priorities are observed when determining admission and class placement:

-Rogers Park Montessori School uses Smart Tuition to assist families manage tuition payments.
-The following options are available:
+Rogers Park Montessori School uses Veracross to assist families in managing tuition payments.

-1. Direct financial assistance (Financial Aid), which is based on family need and designed to supplement a families contribution.
-There are also set aside funds, in the event a family has an emergency, and needs help to bridge tuition for a a given school year.
+Direct Financial Assistance (Financial Aid) is based on need and designed to supplement a family's contribution.
+In the event a family has an emergency, this fund can also bridge tuition for the current school year.

-2. Educational Opportunity Fund (EOF) is a needs based scholarship program which helps to support lower income, diverse families.
+Educational Opportunity Fund (EOF) is a needs based scholarship program which helps to support families that reflect our diversity statement.
 This fund offers more substantive support for a family who may only be able to make a minimal contribution.

 To qualify for assistance, families must: